 A war to take your body and mind to new heights.

 And your enemy?
-The massive amounts of information and the spreading fuckarounditis epidemic.
+The massive amounts of misinformation and sleazy marketing.

 The battle is hard, and not for the lazy ones.

 There are crazy amounts of learning curves.
 Training principles you need to learn.
 Exercises you need to master.
 Workout schedules you need to try.

 And all of that stuff matters if you are to come out the victor.
 To that end, I decided to create this comprehensive and actionable guide on how to get a muscular back.